On the embeddings of the Riemann sphere with nonnegative normal bundles

 We are in the setting of Example \ref{exm:for_Veronese} with $G={\rm PGL}(U_1)$\,, $H={\rm PGL}(U_{k-1})$\,, and $K={\rm PGL}(U_k)$\,, where $k\geq2$ (the case $k=1$ is trivial).
 To describe the quaternionic $\r$-connection, note that, the representation of $G$ on the Lie algebra $\mathfrak{k}$ of $K$, induced by the adjoint representation of $K$, is $U_2\oplus\cdots\oplus U_{2k}$\,; indeed, as $\mathfrak{k}\oplus U_0=U_k\otimes U_k$\,, we may apply \cite[p.\ 151]{FulHar}\,.
 Accordingly, for the Lie algebra $\mathfrak{h}$ of $H$ we have $\mathfrak{h}=U_2\oplus\cdots\oplus U_{2k-2}$\,, and the quaternionic $\r$-connection is given by $\mathfrak{m}=U_4\oplus\cdots\oplus U_{2k-2}$\,.
 (Note that, if $k=2$ then we, also, are in the setting of Example \ref{exm:princ_Cartan} with $G={\rm PGL}(U_2)$\,, $H={\rm PGL}(U_1)$ and the quaternionic $\r$-connection given by the flat Cartan connection on $(G,G/H,H)$\,.)\\

-Consequently, the normal bundle of a Veronese curve of degree $k\geq2$ is isomorphic to $\ol(4)\oplus\cdots\oplus\ol(2k)$\,.
-Moreover, from the proof of Theorem \ref{thm:r-q} it follows that the principal $\r$-connection on $(K,K/G,G)$ is unique.
+From the proof of Theorem \ref{thm:r-q} it follows that the invariant principal $\r$-connection on $(K,K/G,G)$ is unique.
 As this is not a classical principal connection, the normal bundle sequence of a Veronese curve does not split. \end{exm}